 - Prevention of infectious diseases

-- Application of modern medical practices in diagnosis and treatment of ailments
+- Application of modern medical practices in the diagnosis and treatment of ailments

 Adolescents are grouped in the age group of 10 to 19 years.
 They are the most important resource for the future.
 It constitutes one-fifth of the total population of India.
-Nutrition requirements of adolescents are higher than those of a normal child or adult.
+The nutrition requirements of adolescents are higher than those of a normal child or adult.

 National Population Policy